revel/revel.github.io/manual/tool.md

 ```commandline
 revel new github.com/me/myapp/ -s path/to/my/skeletong
 ```

+Supported Schemes for the skeleton path
+* file:// (or none), expects to find the skeleton on the oath specified
+* http:// Git repository, will access like git clone http://....
+* https:// Git repository, will access like git clone https://....
+* git:// Git repository, will access like git clone git://....

 - Interestingly you can create a new app and run using the `-r` by doing a `revel new -a github.com/me/myapp -r`